 There are several reasons why your business could benefit from responsive web design.
-But rather than list out every one and bore you death, we’ve picked out the top 5 reasons why responsive web design can help your business.
+But rather than list out each one and bore you death, we’ve picked out the top 6 reasons why responsive web design can help your business.

 So let’s get into it…

 The web has moved at an incredible pace over the past few years.
-And at the fore front of it all has been the continued increase in mobile web browsing.
-So much so that it has, for some time now, been the device of first choice for internet users.
+And at the forefront of it all has been the continued increase in mobile web browsing.
+So much so that it has, for some time now, been the first choice of device for internet browsers.